-Rui Pereira (Head of Research and Usability) and Anna Zajac (User Experience Researcher) use Hotjar Polls to gather customer feedback and understand how customers interact with their products.
+Rui Pereira (Head of Research and Usability) and Anna Zajac (User Experience Researcher) use Hotjar Surveys to gather customer feedback and understand how customers interact with their products.

-Specifically, they use Polls to study the customer flow when customers (1) book flights, (2) check-in in for flights, and (3) book hotel rooms.
+Specifically, they use Surveys to study the customer flow when customers (1) book flights, (2) check-in in for flights, and (3) book hotel rooms.
 They’re primarily interested in:

 The main stakeholders in our business want to keep track of product performance.
-We use Hotjar polls to see how satisfied customers are with our products, and we report the larger trends.
+We use Hotjar Surveys to see how satisfied customers are with our products, and we report the larger trends.

 Head of Research and Usability

 When Ryanair first gathered feedback, they didn’t know what their customer pain-points were—so they asked open-ended questions, prompting customers to tell them how to improve their user experience.